The

 Our

-service also includes more and more subtitled
+service also includes more and more subtitled and audio described versions

-helps to explain what’s occurring on screen.
+where text or a voice-over helps to explain what’s occurring on

-example, the movie Ray – the widely acclaimed story of Ray Charles,
+studios and distributors.
+For example, Ray – the widely acclaimed

-who refused to let his blindness deter him – was naturally of
+story of Ray Charles, who refused to let his blindness deter him –

-particular interest to blind and partially sighted people.
-So we teamed
+was naturally of particular interest to blind and partially sighted

-up with its UK distributor to produce a version of the official Ray
+people.
+So we teamed up with its UK distributor to produce a version

-website that was appreciably more accessible than a standard movie website.
+of the official Ray website that was appreciably more accessible than

-With a link directly from the official UK Ray website, it contained
+a standard movie website.
+With a link directly from the official UK

-reader software – popular ‘speaking’ software that
+works with screen reader software – popular ‘speaking’

-helps visually impaired people to ‘read’ websites.
+software that helps visually impaired people to ‘read’ websites.

 The